-For more details on the use of this property, see §4.12 'Balance and Binding Signature (Sapling)' on p.
-39 and §3.6 'Spend Transfers, Output Transfers, and their Descriptions' on p.
+For more details on the use of this property, see § 4.12 'Balance and Binding Signature (Sapling)' on p.
+39.

+Useful background is given in § 3.6 'Spend Transfers, Output Transfers, and their Descriptions' on p.
 16.

 In order to support this property, we also define homomorphic Pedersen commitments for Sapling: